Yahoo pulls out of China, citing 'challenging' environment

-HONG KONG (AP) — Yahoo Inc. said Tuesday it has pulled out of China, citing an “increasingly challenging business and legal environment.”
+HONG KONG (AP) — Yahoo Inc. said Tuesday it has pulled out of China, citing an increasingly challenging operating environment.

-Chinese authorities maintain a firm grip on internet censorship in the country and require companies operating in China to censor content and keywords deemed politically sensitive or inappropriate.
+The withdrawal was largely symbolic, as many of the company's services were already blocked by China's digital censorship.
+But recent government moves to expand its control over tech companies generally, including its domestic giants, may have tipped the scales for Yahoo.

 Chinese laws also stipulate that companies operating in the country must hand over data if requested by authorities, making it difficult for Western firms to operate in China as they may also face pressure back home over giving in to China's demands.

-Yahoo was lambasted by lawmakers in the U.S. in 2007 after it handed over data on two Chinese dissidents to Beijing, eventually leading to their imprisonment.
+Yahoo was harshly criticized by lawmakers in the U.S. in 2007 after it handed over data on two Chinese dissidents to Beijing, eventually leading to their imprisonment.

-Yahoo had previously downsized its operations in China, and in 2015 shuttered its Beijing office.
-Its withdrawal from the country is largely symbolic as at least some of Yahoo’s services, including its web portal, have already been blocked.
+Yahoo had previously downsized its operations in China, dropping a music and email service in the early 2010s and shuttering its Beijing office in 2015.
+Anyone who tried to access Engadget China, a tech news site that it had continued to operate, was greeted Tuesday with a popup saying the site would no longer publish content.

 China has also blocked most international social media sites and search engines, such as Facebook and Google.
-Users in China who wish to access these services circumvent the block by using a virtual private network (VPN).
+Some users in China circumvent the block by using a virtual private network (VPN) that masks who you are and where you are logging in from.

-Yahoo also previously operated a music and email service in China, but both services were also stopped in the early 2010s.

-Yahoo is the second large U.S. technology company to reduce its operations in China in recent weeks.
-Last month, Microsoft’s professional networking platform LinkedIn said it would shutter its Chinese site, replacing it with a jobs board instead.

 Verizon Communications Inc. acquired Yahoo in 2017 and merged it with AOL, but later sold the entity off to private equity firm Apollo Global Management in a $5 billion deal.
 Apollo announced in September that its acquisition of Yahoo was complete.